vandoeselaar/SaveSyncX/README.md

 ## WebDAV server options

 SaveSyncX needs a WebDAV server to store backups.
-There are two approaches: self-hosted on your local network, or a cloud provider via the included HTTPS proxy.
+There are two approaches: self-hosted on your local network, or a cloud provider over HTTPS.

-### Option A — Self-hosted with Docker (recommended)
+### Option A — Self-hosted with Docker (recommended for local networks)

 The easiest way to run a local WebDAV server is with [WsgiDAV](https://wsgidav.readthedocs.io/) via Docker.